DeustoPWEB2019/intro-to-html/responses/06-add-image.md

 You'll also notice that the image tag doesn't need to close since it is considered to be an [empty](https://www.w3schools.com/html/html_elements.asp) tag.

-### :keyboard: Activity: Add an image to your web page
+### :keyboard: Actividad: Add an image to your web page

 Apply this suggested change, or follow the instructions below if you'd like to type out the code manually.